HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 Inside the `theme` directory create a subdirectory for each of the theme types provided.
 For example to add the login type to the `hcl-base` theme create the directory `themes/hcl-base/login`.

-Create a configration file `theme.properties` and paste below content:
+Create a configration file `theme.properties` and paste following content:

 ```properties
 parent=keycloak